-By the third day weariness was settling in, people slept wherever and whenever, some even on their cars.
-Hunger was taking its toll on those who were left out from the food shortage.
+By the third day weariness was setting in, people slept wherever and whenever, some even on cars.
+Hunger was taking its toll on those who were left out from a food shortage.
 Even Janis Joplin was feeling the hunger cravings.
 There was no way for organizers to predict a turn out of 500,000 people.
-When the people of Sullivan County heard about the food shortages, they gathered thousands of food donations to be airlifted to the site, including 10,000 sandwiches, water, fruit and canned goods.
+When the citizens of Sullivan County heard about the food shortages, they gathered thousands of food donations to be airlifted to the site, including 10,000 sandwiches, water, fruit and canned goods.
 Peace activist "Wavy Gravy" and his hog farm collective helped out with food and non-traditional gentle security tactics.
 There were forty doctors flown in and medical tents set up for people who were sick or having bad trips from over drug use.

 "We lost her Epi, she's too into that guy," I remarked.

 "I suppose you're eventually gonna split too, Fossi," he replied, "You boy crazy gals have stars in your eyes."

 "Naw," I told him, "I'm holdn out for Jimmi."